deveshm/connormcgarr.github.io/_posts/2019-03-22-Exception-Handlers-and-Egg-Hunters.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/again.png" alt="">

 We need to obtain a memory address where a `pop <register> pop <register> ret` instruction chain commences.
 We also need to make sure the .DLL or .exe where the this instruction resides was not compiled with ASLR or SafeSEH.
-It looks like we can use the last address mentioned at: `0x625011b3`.
+It looks like we can use the last address in the above image, mentioned at: `0x625011b3`.
 Remember that Intel uses little endian, which stores the least significant byte first.
 This will flip our address from `62 50 11 b3` to `b3 11 50 62`.
 Let's update our PoC once again:
 ```console
 root@kali:~/Desktop# cat POPPOPRET.py
 #!/usr/bin/python